wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 ob.observe(terms.lastElementChild);
 ```

-If you refresh and open the console, you will see 0 which tells us it is off the page and if you scroll to the bottom... uhoh, we have an issue here.
+If you refresh and open the console, you will see 0 which tells us it is off the page and if you scroll to the bottom... uh-oh, we have an issue here.

 Even when we scroll to the very bottom it's not firing.